Trismegiste/DokudokiBundle/README.md

 "WhiteMagic" stage mixed with some magic from "BlackMagic" stage.
 There is a safety net to prevent some "real" classes to become "fake" classes.
 This lowers the rate of WTF per minutes and you choose the level of magic.

+## About MDE
+With recent concepts of NoSQL, SOA and HMVC, I believe MDE is somewhat past-history, not always but very often.
+It is more suited for V-cycle and fits with difficulties in agile process (except if your CTO is good enough)

+With MDE, the first task is to design and code the model.
+It is difficult to paralelize this part, it's blocking everything else to come.
+Because of constraints of RDBMS, it drives to over-engineering (for my experience) and meanwhile, the customer waits and sees nothing.

 ## FAQ